serilog/serilog-sinks-opentelemetry/test/Serilog.Sinks.OpenTelemetry.Example/README.md

 ### Prerequisites

 You must have docker installed locally with a kind cluster running within it.
-The Kubernetes CLI `kubect` must also be available.
+The Kubernetes CLI `kubectl` must also be available.

 ### Manifests